Sorry, you need to enable JavaScript to visit this website.

 Though both types of Roth accounts require after-tax contributions, they also allow for tax-free growth potential and qualified withdrawals.
 You won’t pay income taxes on any investment earnings in the account with a qualified withdrawal.

 Additionally, you can withdraw money from both accounts income tax-free after you turn 59 ½ if the withdrawal is qualified.
-Practically, this means favorable tax treatment in retirement since you won’t have to pay taxes on the distributions.
+Practically, this can mean favorable tax treatment in retirement since you won’t have to pay taxes on the distributions.

 Required minimum distributions (RMDs)

-RMDs are distributions the IRS requires people to take from their retirement accounts once they reach age 73 (or 72, for those who reached that age before December 31, 2022).1 If you don’t withdraw the full required amount you’re on the hook for a tax penalty.
+RMDs are distributions that the IRS requires people to take from their retirement accounts once they reach age 73 (or 72, for those who reached that age before December 31, 2022).
+If you don’t withdraw the full required amount, a tax penalty can apply.

 Previously, RMDs applied to all 401(k)s, including Roth accounts.
 They also applied to traditional IRAs, though not Roth IRAs.
 However, for tax years 2024 and later, RMDs no longer apply to any Roth accounts, including both IRAs and 401(k)s.